jaytimm/corpuslingr/README.md

 A function that returns search terms with user-specified left and right contexts (`LW` and `RW`).
 Output includes a list of two data frames: a `BOW` (bag-of-words) data frame object and a `KWIC` (keyword in context) data frame object.

-Note that generic noun phrases can be include as a search term (regex below), and can be specified in the query using `NPHR`.
+Note that generic noun phrases can be included as a search term (regex below), and can be specified in the query using `NPHR`.

 ``` r
 clr_ref_nounphrase